mathspp/mathspp/pages/02.blog/how-i-prepare-a-technical-talk/item.md

-This article outlines the steps I follow to prepare my technical talks, including notes on slide design, how to handle engagement, and how to prepare the delivery.
+This article outlines the steps I follow to prepare my technical talks, including notes on slide design, engaging with the audience, how to prepare the delivery, and how to manage the Q&A.

 ===